The Excelsior Scholarship, in combination with other student financial aid programs, allows students to attend a SUNY or CUNY college tuition-free.

-If a course is repeated, in which the grade is acceptable to the degree or certificate program, it may effect your TAP award.
+If a course is repeated, in which the grade is acceptable to the degree or certificate program, it may affect your TAP award.
 Please check with the Financial Aid Office if you have further questions.

-Aid for Part-time Study
+Aid for Part-Time Study

 Applications are available online or in the Financial Aid Office, and must be submitted prior to the first day of classes.
-A copy of the NYS Tax Return preceding the academic year for which you wish to apply, must accompany the application.
+A copy of the NYS Tax Return preceding the academic year for which you wish to apply must accompany the application.
 Tuition cannot be deferred against this award.
-MVCC must determine your eligibility based on mid-term grades, and must take into account the total amount of funding allocated to MVCC and the number of eligible recipients.
+MVCC must determine your eligibility based on midterm grades, and must take into account the total amount of funding allocated to MVCC and the number of eligible recipients.

-Other NYS Programs
+Other NYS programs